 You can add a single domain or IP address by clicking the Add domain or IP button at the top of your BreachSight > Domains and IPs panel.
 For detailed instructions, please view our guide on How to add a domain to UpGuard BreachSight.

 The benefits of adding a domain or IP this way is that you can add and remove custom entries at any time, and domains and IPs added in this way will only show up on your BreachSight interface.
-That is, auto discovered domains for your organization and used to populate your external facing domain list for Vendor Risk, but custom added domains and IPs will remain in your list only.
-For instructions on removing a custom domain or IP please view our guide on How to remove a domain from UpGuard BreachSight.
+That is, auto discovered domains for your organization are used to populate your external facing domain list for Vendor Risk, but custom added domains and IPs will remain in your list only.
+For instructions on removing a custom domain or IP please view our guide on How to remove a custom domain from UpGuard BreachSight.

 Adding a domain and all of its subdomains

 Sometimes you might find that a particular group of domains are missing - for example a domain and all of its associated subdomains.
 If you add a domain to your custom list our engine will not automatically pull all of the subdomains into your custom list as well.

 In this situation, you have a few options.
 You can either add each of the relevant subdomains manually (if there is a small number).
 You can send a list of domains to your Technical Account Manager or UpGuard Support asking for this list of custom domains to be added to your account.
 Or you can ask that we officially associate this group of domains with your organization in our engine.